How to Make Iced Tea with Fresh Herbs

 Instructions

-- Boil water and pour over chamomile and lavender.
+- Boil the water and pour it over the chamomile and lavender.

 - Strain well.